stepchowfun/tagref/README.md

 # This script will format the files in [dir:src].
 ```

+File and directory paths are relative to the working directory, which is typically the root of the project or repository.

 ## Tag names

 The name of a tag may consist of any UTF-8 text except the right square bracket `]`.
 Internal whitespace (as in `[tag:foo bar]`) is allowed, and surrounding whitespace (as in `[tag: baz ]`) is ignored.
 Tag names are case-sensitive, so `[tag:foo]` and `[tag:Foo]` are different tags.